 This impressive mosque is located at Jalan Timur.
 It was built by the British and presented to Sultan Sulaiman in the early 19th century.
 Set amidst a beautifully landscaped garden, the building displays an interesting blend of British Imperial, Moorish and Arabic architecture.
 A renowned British architect designed this beautiful mosque and it now stands as a proud symbol of the victory of Malaya over the British.
 Admission: Free.

 Petronas Towers is a set of identical postmodern buildings in the heart of Kuala Lumpur.
 Apart from ruling the skyline of this thriving city, it is a symbol of the city's economic progress and unbeatable ambition.
-Connected by a Skybridge that is deemed to be the world's highest, the vertiginous stretch of the building continues uninterrupted and comes to a stop at the 88th story, where it soars above the city at a height of 451.9 meters (1,483 feet).
-With an Islam-inspired design, the Petronas Towers dominate the city center and form one of the main commercial hubs in the city, housing top corporate head offices of several companies, including the Petronas Company, and the Suria KLCC retail center.
+Connected by a Skybridge that is deemed to be one of the world's highest, the vertiginous stretch of the building continues uninterrupted and comes to a stop at the 88th story, where it soars above the city at a height of 451.9 meters (1,483 feet).
+With Islamic-style architecture and design, the Petronas Towers dominate the city center and form one of the main commercial hubs in the city, housing top corporate head offices of several companies, including the Petronas Company, and the Suria KLCC retail center.
 The elevators in the building reflect marvelous engineering as well, with distinct lower-deck and upper-deck sections that take passengers to even-numbered and odd-numbered floors respectively.
 The Petronas Twin Towers enjoyed the title of the world's tallest building up until 2004 when it was rivaled by the Taipei 101 tower and later the Burj Khalifa in 2010.

 Established in 1998, the Islamic Arts Museum Malaysia is an attractive blend of modern architecture and traditional Islamic design.
 This gleaming white structure stands imposingly just next to the National Mosque and behind the Malayan Railway administration building.
 Housed within the center is an impressive collection of Islamic art objects from Malaysia as well as other Islamic countries.
 There is also a library and research facility for public use.
 Also, enroll in one of their many educative programs to know the regional art and culture.